[Day 88] Cisco ISE Mastery Training: Automating Endpoint Management via API

 - Switch: DACL/VLAN update visible in

-show authentication sessions
+show authentication sessions.

 4B) Disconnect call works but endpoint reconnects with old policy